 '''

-class IPython.core.formatters.MarkdownFormatter(args, kwargs)
+class IPython.core.formatters.MarkdownFormatter(kwargs)

-Bases: IPython.core.formatters.BaseFormatter

 '''

+Bases: IPvthon.core.formatters.BaseFormatter

 A Markdown formatter.

 To define the callables that compute the Markdown representation of your objects, define a repr_markdown() method or use the for_type() or for_type_by_name() methods to register functions that handle this.